SEARCH

 Here she used bed frames to define a veggie flower bed.

-See Turn a Real Bed Into a Garden Bed
+Related: Turn a Real Bed Frame Into a Flower Garden Bed

 4 Square Raised Bed